cartersocha/derek-vibe/SPEC.md

 > **Note (2025-10-19, later):** Brought the character backstory mention dropdown up to the session experience (caret anchoring, inline creation, widened menu), normalized saved session and character names to title case, and enabled browser spellcheck for all long-form editors.

+> **Note (2025-10-20):** Consolidated session draft autosave timers into a shared idle-aware scheduler to reduce overlapping timeouts and tightened draft cleanup while continuing the mobile/performance sweep.

 ### Form Handling